It's "Back To School" Time For Youth Programs

 The National Youth Tour to Washington D. C. has been an important program for Cuivre River's high school junior delegates for more than four decades.
 Competition begins in February and concludes with a trip in June.

-Scholarships through Operation Round Up (since 1997) and Youth Tour (since 2005) help support students' own dreams for their futures.
-The next Operation Round Up scholarship deadline is May 1, 2016.
+Scholarships through Operation Round Up (since 1997) help support students' own dreams for their futures.
+The next Operation Round Up scholarship deadline is May 1, 2017.